-The bill would amend sec.
+In capital cases in which the state sought the death penalty, the bill would amend sec.
 2(e)(1) to require the judge to instruct the jury to consider whether a sufficient mitigating circumstance existed to warrant imposition of a sentence of life imprisonment or life imprisonment without parole rather than a death sentence.

-CSHB 365 would strike sec.
-2(e)(2) and replace it by requiring the judge to instruct the jury that:
+SB 85 would strike sec.
+2(e)(2) and instead require the judge to instruct the jury that:

-- ! if the jury returned a finding of "yes" on each issue submitted under subsection (b) and a finding of "no" on an issue submitted under subdivision (1), the judge would sentence the defendant to death; - ! if the jury returned a finding of "yes" on each issue submitted under subsection (b) and either returned a finding of "yes" on an issue submitted under subdivision (1) or was unable to answer an issue submitted under subdivision (1), the judge would sentence the defendant to life imprisonment without parole; and - ! if the jury returned a finding of "no" on an issue submitted under subsection (b) or was unable to answer an issue under subsection (b), the judge would sentence the defendant to life imprisonment.
+- If the jury returned a finding of "yes" on each issue submitted under subsection (b) and a finding of "no" on an issue submitted under subdivision (1), the judge would sentence the defendant to death; - ! if the jury returned a finding of "yes" on each issue submitted under subsection (b) and either returned a finding of "yes" on an issue submitted under subdivision (1), the judge would sentence the defendant to life imprisonment without parole; and - ! if the jury returned a finding of "no" on an issue submitted under subsection (b), the judge would sentence the defendant to life imprisonment.